TheShadow29/research-advice-list/README.md

 # research-advice-list
-A compilation of research advice(s):
+A compilation of research advice(s) for doing good research and writing good papers.

 ## Doing Research:
 1. [You and Your Research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html) by Richard Hamming, 1986